As you continue to learn more about WordPress, you may occasionally come across references to the term blogroll.

 This area provides some additional link functionality …

-Link Relationship (XFN) – XFN (XML Friends Network) allows you to define your relationship with the linked person.
-For example, if you have a professional relationship with Sue Fields and you link to her blog, you would probably check co-worker or colleague.
+Link Relationship (XFN) – XFN (XML Friends Network) lets you define your relationship to the linked person.
+For example, if you work with Flannery Anderson and you link to his blog, you would probably tick co-worker or colleague.

-XFN relationships are optional.
-You can leave everything in this section blank and all of your links will still work.
-Defining relationships with XFN makes the links defined on your site more understandable to some websites and search engines that use this information.
+XFN relationships are optional for WordPress links.
+You can leave everything in this section blank and your links will work just fine.
+Defining relationships with XFN makes your links more understandable to some sites and search engines that use this information.

-rel – This field specifies the ‘rel’ attribute that will be assigned to your link.
-The rel attribute is used to define what relationship exists between the current document and the linked document.
+rel – This field lets you specify the ‘rel’ attribute that will be assigned to your link.
+The rel attribute is used to define the relationship between the current document and the linked document.
 For example, if you don’t want search engines to follow your link, enter nofollow into this field.
-Other ‘rel’ attributes include author, index, help, start, etc.
+Other ‘rel’ attributes include author, index, help, start, etc. Separate multiple ‘rel’ keywords with spaces.

 Advanced